AhmadHassan71/UEFA-Champions-League/README.md

 # UEFA Champions League
 ## Introduction
 ### UEFA Champions League (UCL) is one of the biggest football competitions conducted by the Union of European Football Association.
 Started in 1955, UCL is one of the most viewed and anticipated football tournaments in the world.
-### This is database reflects the data of players, clubs and stadiums which were a part of UEFA Champions League from 2016-2022.
+### This database reflects the data of players, clubs and stadiums which were a part of UEFA Champions League from 2016-2022.

 `Software Used For Creating Schema:` **Lucidchart**